david8862/keras-YOLOv3-model-set/README.md

 Change model_type, anchors file & class file for different training mode.
 If "--model_pruning" was added in training, you also need to use "--pruning_model" here for dumping out the pruned model.

-NOTE: Now you can dump out a non-square input shape (e.g. using `--model_input_shape=320x416`) model and do inference as normal, but the input height & weights must be multiples of 32.
+**NOTE**: Now you can dump out a non-square input shape (e.g. using `--model_input_shape=320x416`) model and do inference as normal, but the input height & weights must be multiples of 32.

 ### Evaluation
 Use [eval.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/eval.py) to do evaluation on the inference model with your test data.
 It support following metrics: